Shameless (Camila Cabello song)

-"Shameless" is a song recorded by Cuban-American singer Camila Cabello.
-It was released alongside "Liar" on September 5, 2019, as one of the double lead singles from her second studio album Romance (2019).
-Written by Cabello, Ali Tamposi, Andrew Watt, Jon Bellion, Jordan Johnson and Stefan Johnson, and produced by Watt and the Monsters and the Strangerz, the song is about Cabello finally facing her feelings about someone she loved.
-The music video was directed by Henry Scholfield in Los Angeles, California and was released on the same day as the single's release on YouTube.
+"Shameless" is a song by American singer and songwriter Camila Cabello from her second studio album Romance (2019).
+It was released alongside "Liar" on September 5, 2019, as a double lead single from the album.
+Written by Cabello, Ali Tamposi, Andrew Watt, Jon Bellion, Martin Bresso, Jordan Johnson and Stefan Johnson, and produced by Watt and the Monsters and the Strangerz, the song is about Cabello finally facing her feelings about someone she loved.
+The song reached the top 10 in Hungary.

+The music video was directed by Henry Scholfield, and was released on the same day as the single's release on YouTube.
 In the first half of 2023, “Shameless” received a viral resurgence in popularity via TikTok, with the audio most notably focusing on the bridge of the song.
 Sped-up versions of the song also emerged.

 Background

 On September 1, 2019, Cabello posted a teaser of an upcoming project titled Romance.
 The first chapter is set to be released on September 5, 2019.
 In the following days, she went on to upload several pictures depicting the cover art for two songs titled "Shameless" and "Liar".
 She eventually revealed the official cover art of the song on September 4, 2019.